heloise-viegas/kubernetes-monitoring/Prometheus.md

 ![image](https://github.com/heloise-viegas/kubernetes-monitoring/assets/37453877/e5e03b81-6cc2-4414-aeb3-6d7be75d4723)

 ### RBAC
-Role-based access control (RBAC) is a method of managing access to resources based on the kind of roles of individual users.
+- Role-based access control (RBAC) is a method of managing access to resources based on the kind of roles of individual users.
-To implement RBAC we need a Service Account that is bound to a Role via a RoleBinding.
+- To implement RBAC we need an Identity(User/Group/ServiceAccount) that is bound to a Role via a RoleBinding.
-In Kubernetes we have 2 types of RBAC:
+- In Kubernetes, we have 2 types of RBAC:
     - Service Account, Role, RoleBinding (for access within a namespace)
-    - Service Account, ClusterRole, ClusterRoleBinding (for access across namespaces) For Prometheus we need metrics across namespaces hence we use ClusterRole and   ClusterRoleBinding.
+    - Service Account, ClusterRole, ClusterRoleBinding (for access across namespaces)
+- For Prometheus, we need metrics across namespaces hence we use ClusterRole and   ClusterRoleBinding.

 ### The Cluster Role: prometheus
  - ClusterRole contains rules or set of permissions.